starwarsgeek1138/smt-pod/about/index.md

 Those wishing to publish a video on _SMT-V_ should first submit a written proposal summarizing the proposed project.
 If the proposed project is deemed appropriate, the author will be invited to submit a draft of a storyboard or script.
 Upon acceptance of the script, the author will be invited to produce a full video in conjunction with guidance and assessment from selected members of the Editorial Board.
 Details regarding the submission process are found at [https://societymusictheory.org/smt-v/submission_guidelines](https://societymusictheory.org/smt-v/submission_guidelines).

-If you have any questions about the process, please feel free to contact the [SMT-V Editor](mailto:SMT-V-editor@societymusictheory.org).
+If you have any questions about the process, please feel free to contact the _[SMT-V Editor](mailto:SMT-V-editor@societymusictheory.org)_.

 ### Editorial Board